Code analysis for phishing safety

 If you encounter a new website that promises an amazing deal, crypto airdrop, or exclusive content, be skeptical.
 Instead of signing up with your real email, use a temp mail address from TempinMail.

-- Link Inspection: You can safely open emails in the temp inbox to check where links point (by hovering, not clicking) without exposing your main computer to direct email client exploits.
+• Link Inspection: You can safely open emails in the temp inbox to check links without risking your main account.

 Red Flags to Watch For